Problem: Pulmonary Valve Stenosis

 Ongoing follow-up care

 People with mild pulmonary stenosis can often maintain heart function without getting worse.
+When other congenital heart defects are present, medicines may be used to treat symptoms.
 However, depending on the severity of the stenosis, the valve may be repaired or replaced by surgery, or by a minimally invasive procedure.